oVirt/ovirt-site/source/feature/networklabels.html.md

 ### Benefit to oVirt

-The main advantages of the feature is to ease and simplify the maintenance of a data-center with multiple hosts.
+**Network labels** designed to ease and to simplify the maintenance of a data-center with multiple hosts.
-The amount of request actions by the administrator are significantly reduced and in a relative simple manner the host network configuration is kept in-sync with the logical network definition.
+With the **Network labels** feature the amount of actions required by the administrator are significantly reduced.
+Also, in a relative simple manner the host network configuration is kept in-sync with the logical network definition.

 ### Detailed Description